-The aim of the course is to give an overview of diverse aspects of the contemporary Hungarian art and culture, through the lens of Visuality, with the special focus of Conceptions of Childhood.
+The aim of the course is to give an overview of diverse aspects of the contemporary Hungarian art and culture.
 Art and culture have a pivotal role in shaping social discourses and social transformation.
-Visual art has a capacity to convey information what cannot be coded in any other way.
+Art has a capacity to convey information what cannot be coded in any other way.
 In this course students get the opportunity to get acquainted with socially relevant and reflexive to social constructions with a critical perspective.

-The course will enable students to analyze and evaluate art works and cultural activities and programs from a diversity-conscious perspective with a special focus of Children and Childhood Studies.
+The course will enable students to analyze and evaluate art works and cultural activities and programs from a diversity-conscious perspective.
+The course will work with literature, films and music where the narratives of freedom and oppression are prominent.